zendframework/zf2-documentation/docs/languages/en/modules/zend.navigation.view.helpers.rst

 If you want to disable translation, use ``$helper->setUseTranslator(false)``.

-The :ref:`proxy helper <zend.navigation.view.helpers.navigation>` will inject its own translator to the helper it proxies to if the proxied helper doesn't already have a translator.
+The :ref:`proxy helper <zend.navigation.view.helper.navigation>` will inject its own translator to the helper it proxies to if the proxied helper doesn't already have a translator.

 .. note::